softwaremill/sttp/README.md

 import com.softwaremill.sttp._
 ```

-This brings into scope `sttp`, the empty request, from which all request
+This brings into scope `sttp`, the starting request (it's an empty request
-definitions start.
-This empty request can be customised, each time yielding
+with the `Accept-Encoding: gzip, defalte` header added).
+This request can
-a new, immutable request description (unless a mutable body is set on the
+be customised, each time yielding a new, immutable request description
-request, such as a byte array).
+(unless a mutable body is set on the request, such as a byte array).

 For example, we can set a cookie, string-body and specify that this should
 be a `POST` request to a given URI: